 Give credit to anyone quoted verbatim and/or at length.
 If you are publishing, copyrighting or making money off the work, be even more diligent about proper citations.

-- Communicate freely ideas in your own words.
+Communicate ideas in your own words freely.
 The specific expression of an idea is protected by copyright, but the idea itself is not.

 For example, Ray Stedman was my first pastor.
 As a baby-believer, I attended his church and read all his books.
 So much of his thought has become my thought that sometimes I don’t know when I’m quoting him or simply teaching what I believe to be true.

 But sometimes I’m explaining a passage that I heard Ray teach at some point.
 Am I quoting him?
 Probably.
 Do I realize it?
 No. I am echoing his thought, because I absorbed it like a sponge in the years I attended his church.

 And, Ray Stedman is not my only mentor.
 I am deeply grateful for the many who have taught me well.
 I have been blessed to know some of my mentors personally while others I know only through MP3s and thick reference books.

 I love learning.
 I enjoy copious research.
 When I find a strong, biblical teacher, I attach like a parasite, drinking deeply of the nourishment he or she offers.
 While I haven’t seen my college pastors or my teachers at the McKenzie Study Center in 30 years, they still teach me through their sermons, blogs, books and articles.
 I never met RC Sproul, but I feel like I knew him well — at least I know his scholarship — through his ministry.

 I gave up being an “original thinker” years ago.
 The more I learn, the less I study a text completely on my own.
 While I always begin by wrestling with the text through my own study and prayer, once I have the general flow and the puzzles to be solved, I turn to my trusted teachers, reference books, and scholars.